 Picked up the bike at the Bike & Rider shop in the morning, now ready to go all the way back to Perth with new oil and filter, also the air cleaner got a brush even if it wasn't much to clean.

-Very strong wind from south east pushed us towards Threeways and the Stuart Highway, sometimes a bit too much from the side so a biut of a wresling.
+Very strong wind from south east pushed us towards Threeways and the Stuart Highway, sometimes a bit too much from the side so it was a bit of wresling with the bike to stay on the road.
 The worries is when you are fighting with the side wind and meeting a Road Train in the same time you are not sure which way you are going to blow.

-Brunch and fuel stop in Camooweal where they still have the bar where you tie up your horse from old days outside the roadhouse.
+Brunch and fuel stop in Camooweal where they still have the bar to tie up your horse from old days outside the roadhouse.
 Forgot to take a picture but have it somewhere from our trip 2011, nice to see some things don't change.

 Sun set at Threeways roadhouse, the intersection between Adelaide to Darwin and Townsville.

-Freezing cold in the morning so most of the clothes went on before we took of around 08:00 for the trip to Katherine.
-We still had the southeast wind blowing but as we headed north it now was pushing us off the road rather than to the opposite lane.
+Freezing cold in the morning so most of the clothes went on before we took off around 08:00 for the trip to Katherine.
+We still had the southeast wind blowing but as we headed north it was now pushing us off the road rather than to the opposite lane.

-Brunch and fuel in Elliott, we stopped and the first fuelstop but the second one is more of a roadhouse we found out too late.
+Brunch and fuel in Elliott, we stopped at the first fuelstop but the second one is more of a roadhouse we found out too late.

 Wind started to slow down and also the temperature got up to a nicer level, so nice so we had to stop and strip off some layers.
 Have been waiting for this for some time as it has been very cold morning since we left Cairns.